GinoPane/oc-blogtaxonomy-plugin/README.md

 ### Types

-Since the version 3.0.0 posts could have types assigned.
+Since 3.0.0 posts could have types assigned.
+Post types support can be enabled via backend settings for the plugin.
 The type is a set of properties that could be associated with the post.
 Types are being created and edited as separated models in the backend.
 Each post type defines several properties which are added as additional form inputs when a specific type is chosen.

 ## Translate Plugin Support